A Pre-Trial Forensic Examination

 Have you ever complained to Aamco’s corporate headquarters and were told “there’s nothing we can do”, or other similar statement?
 Indeed, not only is there something they can do, there are steps of due diligence government agencies have ordered them to do!

-First, so that you know you’re not alone, we’ll navigate through a brief glimpse of Aamco’s troubled history to bring you up to speed, followed by a profile of the actions taken by federal and state authorities to protect consumers, and their attempt to enjoin Aamco’s abusive practices.
+First, so that you know you’re not alone, we’ll navigate through a brief glimpse of Aamco’s troubled history to bring you up to speed, followed by a profile of the actions taken by federal and state authorities to protect consumers, and their multiple attempts to enjoin Aamco’s abusive practices.
 We’ll take a look at federal and state franchise disclosure laws, and compare them to Aamco’s compliance with such laws.
-Then, under the provisions of currently effective but long-suppressed government injunctive orders, we’ll address the issue of attaching both direct, and vicarious liability to Aamco for the unfair and deceptive practices of its franchisees.
+Then, under the provisions of currently effective but long-suppressed government injunctive orders, we’ll address the issue of attaching both direct and vicarious liability to Aamco for the unfair and deceptive practices of its “independent” franchisees.
 Among other important examinations, we reveal how the issue of resolving customer complaints has previously been dealt with, and the implementation of court-ordered resolution programs provided for.
-Once briefed here, you’ll be better equipped to navigate our site to obtain that information in which is best suited to your needs.
+Once briefed here, you’ll be better equipped to navigate more than 55 pages on this site to obtain that information in which is best suited to your interest.

 There’s a lot to cover, so let’s get started!